ZoomInfo

 Types of B2B Leads

 Not all leads are created equal.
-GTM teams typically categorize leads into two types based on where they are in the buyer journey and their readiness for sales engagement:
+GTM teams typically categorize leads into three types based on where they are in the buyer journey and their readiness for sales engagement:

 Marketing Qualified Leads